What Anger Is Trying to Tell You

-As you grow older, putting family first and forgetting about yourself is common.
-You may be taking care of aging parents along with keeping up with your kids' activities.
+As you get older, putting family first and forgetting about self-care becomes the norm.
+Maybe you’re taking care of aging parents along with keeping up with the kids' activities.
+Or, you're a single parent doing all the heavy lifting.
 The list goes on and on.

 All these messages translates to: don't express how you really feel - just suck it up.